openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-wallpaper.md

 isChangePermitted(callback: AsyncCallback&lt;boolean&gt;): void

 Checks whether to allow the application to change the wallpaper for the current user.
-This API uses an asynchronous callback to return the result.

 > **NOTE**
 >